-Prior to enrolling into a course specifically to transfer the credits to the college or university you are attending please confirm directly with the school that they will accept the credits upon successful completion of the class.
+Before enrolling into a course specifically to transfer the credits to the college or university, you are attending please confirm directly with the school that they will accept the credits upon successful completion of the class.

 Online and Self Study: Grades are sent to students upon CFTEA’s receipt of the final grade from the instructor or completion of the self-paced programs.

-CFTEA uses an official letter grading system for courses eligible for credit, but does not include pluses (+) or minuses (-).
+CFTEA uses an official letter grading system for courses eligible the or credit but does not include pluses (+) or minuses (-).

 Letter grades are as follows:

-A class showing an incomplete grade must be successfully completed within three months of the end date of the class in order for the grade to be changed to a letter grade.
-Otherwise the incomplete grade will remain as a permanent record on the transcript.
+A class showing an incomplete grade must be completed within three months of the end date of the class for the grade to be changed to a letter grade.
+Otherwise, the incomplete grade will remain as a permanent record on the transcript.